0xmikemikemike/neon-evm.docs/docs/software_manuals/how_to_guides/swap_erc20.md

 # How to Swap ERC-20 Tokens

 ## Goal
-To swape an ERC-20 token with another token of the same standard using the Neon Swap application.
+To swap an ERC-20 token with another token of the same standard using the Neon Swap application.

 *Condition:* The ERC-20 token can be any [SPL token](https://doc.neonlabs.org/docs/glossary#spl-token) whose contract complies with the [ERC-20 standard](https://docs.neon-labs.org/docs/glossary#erc-20) and is deployed in Neon EVM.